Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentNone

-Operating a drone over school property during instruction or school-approved events
+Operating a drone over school property while school is in session or during school-approved events

 FineUp to $5,000